microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraContract.md

 ## DESCRIPTION
 The **Get-EntraContract** cmdlet gets a contract from Microsoft Entra ID.
-This cmdlet returns a contract object for each contract that is selected by the request.
+This cmdlet returns a contract object for each contract that is selected from the request.
 The contract object contains the following attributes:

 +contractType - Type of the contract.
 Possible values are:  ++ "SyndicationPartner", which indicates a partner that exclusively resells and manages O365 and Intune for this customer.
 They resell and support their customers.
 ++ "BreadthPartner", which indicates that the partner has the ability to provide administrative support for this customer.
-However the partner is not allowed to resell to the customer.
+However the partner isn't allowed to resell to the customer.
 ++ "ResellerPartner", which indicates a partner that is similar to a syndication partner, except that it doesn't have exclusive access to a tenant.
-In the syndication case the customer cannot buy additional direct subscriptions from Microsoft or from other partners.
+In the syndication case, the customer can't buy additional direct subscriptions from Microsoft or from other partners.
 + customerContextId - The unique identifier for the customer tenant referenced by this partnership.
 Corresponds to the objectId property of the customer tenant's TenantDetail object.
 + defaultDomainName - A copy of the customer tenant's default domain name.
 The copy is made when the partnership with the customer is established.
-It is not automatically updated if the customer tenant's default domain name changes.
+It isn't automatically updated if the customer tenant's default domain name changes.
-+ deletionTimestamp - This property is not valid for contracts and always returns null.
++ deletionTimestamp - This property isn't valid for contracts and always returns null.
 + displayName - A copy of the customer tenant's display name.
 The copy is made when the partnership with the customer is established.
-It is not automatically updated if the customer tenant's display name changes.
+It isn't automatically updated if the customer tenant's display name changes.
 + objectType - A string that identifies the object type.
 The value is always "Contract".
 + objectId - The unique identifier for the partnership.